gatheringhallstudios/MHWorldData/README.md

 [![Build Status](https://travis-ci.org/gatheringhallstudios/MHWorldData.svg?branch=master)](https://travis-ci.org/gatheringhallstudios/MHWorldData)

 # MHWorldData
 A project used to generate a SQLite database file from Monster Hunter World data.
+Check the releases section for compiled db files.

 There's currently no documentation for the db file.
 I recommend using a graphical tool like [SQliteBrowser](http://sqlitebrowser.org/) or figuring it out from the [mapping file](https://github.com/gatheringhallstudios/MHWorldData/blob/master/mhdata/sql/mappings.py).
 To see the data we build from, look at the [source_data](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data) folder.

 ## Purpose and goals
 This project exists as a free and open collection of Monster Hunter World data for people to build cool things with.
-While the data has to be manually built right now, once we approach a stable version they will be available without the need to build.

-We use the data generated here for the [MHWorldDatabase](https://github.com/gatheringhallstudios/MHWorldDatabase) Android app, which is also open source.
+We use this data in the (also open source) [MHWorldDatabase](https://github.com/gatheringhallstudios/MHWorldDatabase) Android app.

+There are very few open collections of Monster Hunter data out there, and assembling what we have added a significant amount of time to the app's development process.
+Hopefully this database can spare you some of that trouble.

+The data collected is limited to observable or computable data.
+Handwritten guides and editorial content are not collected in the repository

 ## How to contribute
-To contribute, create a pull request adding the data or translation you wish to add to the [source_data/](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data) folder.
-If the translation is for a language that is not supported, then add a name_code column using the [ISO language code](https://en.wikipedia.org/wiki/ISO_639-1).
+To contribute, create a pull request.
+All data is found in the [source_data/](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data) folder.
+If you want to contribute a code change, inspect build.py in the root folder and follow the import trail.

-If you are unable to work Git but have data corrections or translations to contribute, you can create a Github Issue with new file or share a link to a google drive spreadsheet.
+If you are unable to work Git but have data corrections or translations to contribute, you can create a Github Issue with the new file or share a link to a google drive spreadsheet.

 ### MISSING (Important Todo)
 This is data we'd love to receive help towards.